icdevs/Icdevs_mainsite/_posts/2022-08-08-Private Candid - Rust.md

 Just like if you want your state at rest to be private you will need to use encryption (and eventually a Secure Enclave) you also should consider if your message data should be encrypted as well.

-Rust just added a from_candid and to_candid method that allows you to easily convert blobs to known Rust types.
+Rust should alredy have methods that are used to easily convert blobs to known Rust types.

 This bounty asks you to